-The jury of an alleged false imprisonment trial in Limerick Circuit Court have failed to reach an unanimous verdict.
+The jury in an trial of Limerick man charged with alleged false imprisonment has failed to reach a verdict.

 Zachary Coughlan Ryan (39), who has an address at South Claughaun Road, Garryowen, denied falsely imprisoning Stephen Cusack (26) and Niall Reddan (23) between August 19 and 20, 2012.

 Instructions are now being sought from the DPP in regard to a retrial after the jury – made up of six women and six men – failed to reach a majority decision earlier this week after a three week trial.

 Mr Coughlan Ryan faced allegations that he, along with two other men, entered Mr Cusack’s home at Caisleann na hAbhainn on August 19, 2012.
 It is alleged that the men forced their way into the living room of the house before tying Mr Cusack and Mr Reddan’s hands with cable ties and removing them to a derelict house in Killonan, Castletroy in the back of a pick-up truck.